narutatsuri/RL-basketball/README.md

-# Basketball-AI
-Reinforcement Learning agent learns to shoot basketball.
+# Reinforcement Learning on Basketball
+Q Learning on a basketball shooter game.

+## Environment Specifics
 ### Inputs(Parameters)
 * Distance from hoop
 * Height of hoop